Academic Language and Literacy Development

-- choosing words carefully (vocabulary)
+- Choosing words carefully (vocabulary)

-- organizing information in logical patterns, and
+- Organizing information in logical patterns

-- connecting thoughts through more complicated sentence structures (syntactic complexity)
+- Connecting thoughts through more complicated sentence structures (syntactic complexity)

 Vocabulary.
 Words play a particularly critical role in communicating ideas more precisely (Chall, Jacobs, and Baldwin, 1991; Corson, 1995).
 Unlike conversational vocabulary, which is often limited and repetitive, written vocabulary includes a large number of words, many of which occur infrequently.
 These two characteristics make learning written vocabulary a challenging, long-term task.